The perfect 35mm film camera

 Advantages:

-• High contrast and sharpness
+- High contrast and sharpness

-• More control during development
+- More control during development

-• Timeless aesthetics
+- Timeless aesthetics

 Popular Brands:

-• Ilford HP5 Plus: A versatile film with a classic grain structure.
+- Ilford HP5 Plus: A versatile film with a classic grain structure.

-• Kodak Tri-X 400: Known for its high contrast and flexibility in different lighting conditions.
+- Kodak Tri-X 400: Known for its high contrast and flexibility in different lighting conditions.

-Slide film (Color position film)
+Slide film (Colour position film)

 Advantages:

-• Vibrant, saturated colors
+- Vivid, saturated colors

-• High resolution and detail display
+- High resolution and detail display

-• Perfect for projections
+- Perfect for projections

 Popular Brands:

-• Fujifilm Velvia 50: Excellent for landscape photography because of the deep colors.
+- Fujifilm Velvia 50: Excellent for landscape photography because of the deep colors.

-• Kodak Ektachrome E100: Known for its fine grain and neutral color reproduction.
+- Kodak Ektachrome E100: Known for its fine grain and neutral color reproduction.

-Special Effect Film
+Special Effect Movie

 For the creative minds among us, there are special effect films that offer unique results, such as infrared film and reddish films.